 Baking soda and vinegar is a great homemade dash cleaner that will work just fine for most projects, and soap and water should take care of the cleaning of your vehicle.
 However, sometimes you’ll run into jobs where the kids (or wife!) have spilled McDonalds and ice cream and soda all over, and you’ve gotta break down and use some upholstery cleaner.
 And always, always, always, use some quality UV dashboard protectant to keep your dash from cracking open like the caverns of time.

 So if you’re in the mood for a proper interior detailing, here are the best car upholstery cleaners and dashboard protectants.
-I’ve been driving or working around cars for as long as I can remember and I’ve used a LOT of car interior cleaning products in the past.
+I’ve been driving or working around cars (and even slept in cars!) for as long as I can remember and I’ve used a LOT of car interior cleaning products in the past.

 Here are my favorites.